Colorado River Timeline

 Arizona v.
 California Supreme Court Decision

 The Arizona v.
 California Supreme Court case settled a dispute filed in 1952 over claims to Colorado River waters in the river’s Lower Basin.
-The court specified the amount of water to which each basin state was entitled.
-These amounts were adjusted in a 1964 decree.
-Nevada, New Mexico, Utah, and the United States were subsequently added as parties to the proceedings.
-The controversy centered on how much water each state had a legal right to use from the Colorado River and its tributaries.
+The court specified the amount of water to which each Lower Basin state was entitled.
+These amounts were confirmed in a 1964 decree.

 • Sept.
 13, 1963